Oral health screening tool

 Does your child drink mostly from a cup without a lid?

 By 18 months, children should be drinking from a cup without a lid most of the time.
-If they do drink from a bottle or sippy cup, don’t let them constantly sip from on milk, formula, juice, pop or other sweet beverages.
+If they do drink from a bottle or sippy cup, limit the amount of time spent sipping on milk, formula, juice, pop, or other sweet beverages.

 Does your child sleep without a bottle?